Cake Troubleshooting Guide

 image of a cake layer with a sunken center

-This cake layer was underbaked, so the center sunk as the cake layer cooled.
+This cake layer was underbaked, so the center sank as the cake layer cooled.

 How to prevent this in the future: